mattseabrook/v64tng/README.md

 opcodes ranging from `0x62` to `0x6B` are used to skip a specific number of tiles within the current line.
 This provides a way to efficiently move horizontally across a frame without altering the pixels.
 These opcodes are self-contained and don't require additional parameters.

 - Based on the opcode's value, a certain number of tiles (each tile being 4 pixels wide) on the current line are skipped.
 The x-coordinate (representing the horizontal position in the frame) is incremented accordingly.
-- Specifically, the number of tiles to skip is determined by the formula (Opcode - 0x62).
-Notably, when the opcode is 0x62, no tiles are skipped, effectively serving as a no-operation (NOP) instruction in this context.
+- Specifically, the number of tiles to skip is determined by the formula (`Opcode - 0x62`).
+Notably, when the opcode is `0x62`, no tiles are skipped, effectively serving as a no-operation (NOP) instruction in this context.

 ###### Solid Tile Filling with a Single Color (0x6C - 0x75)

 Opcodes within the range `0x6C` to `0x75` are used to fill consecutive tiles with a solid color.
 This feature provides an efficient method to apply a uniform color to multiple tiles without the need to specify the color for each pixel separately.

 - The opcode determines the number of tiles to be filled with the specified color.
-Specifically, the number of tiles is given by (Opcode - 0x6B).
+Specifically, the number of tiles is given by (`Opcode - 0x6B`).
 - Each tile consists of 16 pixels (arranged in a 4x4 grid).
 All the pixels in these tiles will be filled with the same color.

 | Parameter  | Description                                                                                                                       |